Pepper pot soup: Revolutionary War myth

 The origins of the stew are steeped in legend, with one story attributing the dish to Christopher Ludwick, baker general of the Continental Army during the American Revolutionary War.
-According to this story, during the harsh winter of 1777–1778 farmers near Valley Forge sold food to the British rather than accepting the weak continental currency.
+According to this story, during the harsh winter of 1777–1778, farmers near Valley Forge sold food to the British rather than accepting the weak continental currency.
 The Continental Army survived on soup made of tripe, vegetables, and whatever else they could find.
 The story has been found to be almost certainly untrue, though it helped make the soup a symbol of the city.

-In Philadelphia, legend made Pepper Pot soup popular and easy to find around the city.
+In Philadelphia, legend made pepper pot soup popular and easy to find around the city.
 It was sold as street food and in taverns because it was known as the stew which kept George Washington's troops alive during that cold winter.
 Its popularity meant that it became the symbolic food of the city, "It was a dish to try if you were an out-of-towner.
 It was a hangover cure.
 Diners treated the soup sort of how we treat cheesesteaks these days."

 Contemporary

-Once a popular staple of the city, Philadelphia Pepper Pot soup disappeared and became a rarity.
-A canned condensed Pepper Pot soup was available from the Campbell Soup Company for over 100 years, from 1899 until it was discontinued in 2010.
+Once a popular staple of the city, Philadelphia pepper pot soup disappeared and became a rarity.
+A canned condensed pepper pot soup was available from the Campbell Soup Company for more than a century, from 1899 until it was discontinued in 2010.
 A Campbell's representative gave "changing consumer tastes" as the reason for its demise.

-A lasting record of Pepper Pot's not-so-distant popularity, one of Andy Warhol's iconic Campbell Soup's works from 1962 features the Pepper Pot variety.
-It sold in 2006 for $12 million.
-In 1968, around when the painting was created, the Philadelphia chapter of the Public Relations Society of America chose the Pepper Pot as the symbol for its annual awards.
-By the 1990s, Pepper Pot was already losing popularity in restaurants and the home.
+A lasting record of pepper pot soup's not-so-distant popularity is one of Andy Warhol's iconic Campbell Soup's works.
+Created by Warhol in 1962, it features the Pepper Pot variety and sold in 2006 for $12 million.
+In 1968, the Philadelphia chapter of the Public Relations Society of America chose the Pepper Pot as the symbol for its annual awards.

+By the 1990s, however, pepper pot soup was already losing popularity in restaurants and residential kitchens.
 The Campbell's soup was described as the canned version of "a street food that has retreated to the factory production line."

-Although today it is difficult to find restaurants serving Philadelphia Pepper Pot soup, there are culinary historians in the United States working to restore its popularity.
-Noted Philadelphia chef Omar Tate, who focuses on black heritage cooking, added Pepper Pot to his restaurant's menu.
+Although it is difficult to find restaurants serving Philadelphia pepper pot soup today, there are cooks in the United States who are working to restore its popularity.
+Noted Philadelphia chef Omar Tate, who focuses on Black heritage cooking, added pepper pot soup to his restaurant's menu.
 He has noted the difficulty of bringing back a dish when there are so few people to ask if it tastes as they remember it.